Herpes treatment | How do you treat herpes?

 There is no treatment for herpes that will cure herpes.
 That is an important note to start with.

 On a more positive note however, antiviral medications can help to prevent and shorten both oral and genital herpes outbreaks.

 Genital herpes may also be treated using a daily suppressive therapy which helps to reduce the risk of transmission from one person to another.

 Herpes treatment may involve oral medication (tablets) or injections which can help to shorten outbreaks and reduce the severity of outbreaks when they do occur.

 According to a study published by the NCBI, “acyclovir, famciclovir, and valacyclovir are the most commonly used oral antivirals in the treatment of oral herpes.
 Oral acyclovir has been shown in two clinical trials to have modest efficacy in decreasing healing time and duration of pain when given early in the prodromal stages of recurrent orolabial herpes.”

 When it comes to treating genital herpes, episodic and/or suppressive therapy may be used to help manage the condition.

 Suppressive therapy involves daily oral antiviral agents to prevent future recurrences and is typically reserved for patients with frequent and/or severe outbreaks.
 During episodic therapy, antiviral treatment is initiated at the onset of a recurrent outbreak to limit disease progression.

-There are also lifestyle factors that can help to lower the risk of outbreaks such as stress reduction, taking supplements such as Lysine, and lifestyle changes that support healthy immunity such as a healthy balanced diet and regular exercise.
+There are also lifestyle factors that can help to lower the risk of outbreaks such as stress reduction and lifestyle changes that support healthy immunity, such as a healthy balanced diet and regular exercise.